Tired and Learning

 Whoozit – this goofy guy has actually lasted the longest – I still give him to Brooklyn in her car seat.
-She now uses him more to munch on, but in the begining his black and white side would get her attention for ages.
+She now uses him more to munch on, but in the beginning his black and white side would get her attention for ages.

 Shadow puppets – One night at our family’s cottage the sun had set and Brooklyn was still awake.
-Her cousin had been playing with a flash light so I picked it up and asked Chris to make a few shaddow puppets.
+Her cousin had been playing with a flash light so I picked it up and asked Chris to make a few shadow puppets.
 B LOVED them!
 Best thing is they are free if you already have a flashlight!

 It is so rewarding to discover items that baby loves.
 I look at every day things like a flashlight so differently now that I’m a mom.